 ELR provides a distinctive avenue for cultivating knowledge and skills that go beyond conventional classroom and internship experiences.
 Through a rigorous editorial process and immersion in real-world case studies, ELR members cultivate a comprehensive grasp of entertainment law principles and practices.
 The collaborative nature of ELR and the wide breadth of topics covered in articles foster an environment where members not only deepen their understanding of legal concepts but also immerse themselves in industry jargon.
-Through teamwork and engagement with diverse subjects, ELR members develop a nuanced grasp of terminology specific to the field of entertainment law.
-This exposure, along with in-depth discussions and analyses that delve deeper into complex legal issues within the entertainment industry than traditional classroom settings allow, equips them with the confidence and capability to initiate and hold informed conversations with prospective employers.
+This exposure, equips them with the confidence and capability to initiate and hold informed conversations with prospective employers, which helps to demonstrate a candidate's proficiency and adaptability in navigating the intricacies of the legal landscape.